glesica/lesica.com/pages/projects__2012-10-02__Vim_Cheat_Sheet.md

 going to start putting those tricks here, when I remember, for my benefit and the benefit of others.
 This is my personal Vim cheat sheet.

+There are some useful links at the bottom of the page as well.
+These include tutorials and general reference sites.

 <table>
     <thead>
         <tr><th>Command</th><th>Description</th></tr>